atlassian-forks/changesets/.changeset/eight-lies-carry.md

 "@changesets/read": patch
 ---

-Fix a bug with changeset files not being read when using a non-root current working directory along with the `sinceRef` argument
+Fix a bug with changeset files not being read when a non-root current working directory is used along with the `sinceRef` argument